 Cart abandonment is a huge issue in the online world.
 According to Statista, the cart abandonment rate increased from 59.8% in 2006 to 69.23% in 2017.
-And it is going to rise if we don’t pay attention to the problem.
+And it will rise if we don’t pay attention to the problem.

-According to numerous studies, there are ways to manage cart abandonment and lower the rates just enough to see an improvement in your sales process.
-Even more encouraging, a drop of only a few percentage points can lead to significantly increased sales!
+According to numerous studies, there are ways to manage cart abandonment and lower the rates just enough to improve your sales process.
+But, even more encouraging, a drop of only a few percentage points can lead to significantly increased sales!

 So how do you make it real?

-Read on to learn more about why people leave their shopping carts just before clicking the ‘Buy’ button?
-And if you are just considering setting up eCommerce business online, make sure to start with this guide from Foundr.
+Read on to learn why people leave their shopping carts just before clicking the ‘Buy’ button?
+And if you are considering setting up an eCommerce business online, start with this guide from Foundr.

 Top 5 Cart Abandonment Reasons [and Solutions]

-There are lots of reasons for a customer to abandon a shopping cart, but according to statistics, there are five that tend to pop up more often (as described in the graphic below).
+There are many reasons for a customer to abandon a shopping cart, but according to statistics, five tend to pop up more often (as described in the graphic below).

-Now, let’s have a look at each of these situations and learn the most effective solutions that will increase sales and reduce cart abandonment.
+Now, look at each of these situations and learn the most effective solutions to increase sales and reduce cart abandonment.

 Extra Costs That Overcome Expectations (60%)